Most Popular Roulette Strategies

 Which Roulette Strategy Should You Choose?

 A lot of this comes down to your own preferences.
 Are you about taking bigger risks for bigger payouts?
-Maybe you prefer the safer route instead.
+Choosing the best strategy in Roulette may also mean you prefer the safer route instead.

 One important strategy we should talk about is picking the correct version of roulette to play.
 Not all roulette wheels are equal, and some carry better odds than others.
 You should always skip on American Roulette, as this contains an extra 00 on the wheel and therefore means slightly lower odds of winning.

-European (and French) Roulette is a much better option.
+What is the best roulette winning strategy?
+European (and French) Roulette feature better odds at winning.
 The house edge for these is only 2.7%.
 In American Roulette, the house edge is 5.26%.

 The best strategies to try when you’re new to a casino

+So, what is the best strategy in Roulette?
 For new players, simple and safe strategies are the better ones.
-You don’t want something like the Martingale, where a few successive losses can send you spiralling into a hole.
+You don’t want something like the Martingale Strategy Roulette, where a few successive losses can send you spiralling into a hole.

 Rather than betting the full $15 on red/black or odd/even place only $10.
 Place the remaining $5 on a column bet (which has the next best odds).
 If you win the even bet and lose the column bet, you still get a $5 profit ($20 back).
 If you lose the even bet, there’s still a chance to at least break even if you win the column bet (which would return $15).